linuxkay/yogurt/README.md

 Need to create conky monitoring such as pingserver or using python http response reading method.

-Need to create monitorling log in graph.
+Need to create monitorling log in using graph.

 ## Licence